Global Hunger Index

 Although progress to Zero Hunger has been made, gradually, since 2000, the 2020 Global Hunger Index shows that the world is not on track to achieve Zero Hunger by 2030, which is one of the UN’s Sustainable Development Goals.
 In many places, progress has been too slow, and is further threatened by the health, economic, and environmental crises of 2020.
 Read the full 2020 Global Hunger Index.

-To reflect the multidimensional nature of hunger, the GHI combines the following four indicators into one index:
+To reflect the multidimensional nature of hunger, the Global Hunger Index combines the following four indicators:

-- Child Wasting: the proportion of children under the age of five who suffer from wasting — that is, low weight for their height, reflecting acute undernutrition.
+The percentage of children (under the age of 5) who suffer from wasting — that is, low weight for height.
+This is a sign of acute malnutrition.

-- Child Stunting: the proportion of children under the age of five who suffer from stunting — that is, low height for their age, reflecting chronic undernutrition.
+The percentage of children (under the age of 5) who suffer from stunting — that is, low height for their age.
+This is a sign of chronic malnutrition.

 The Global Hunger Index has received several national and international awards.
-In 2013, it received Gold in Europe’s largest award for corporate media.
-The jury said the GHI sets the standard for reports in the non-profit area as it is credible, authentic and its scientific contents are always intelligible to all.
+In 2013, it received Gold in the BCP, Europe’s largest award for corporate media.
+It was recognized as setting the standard for reports in the nonprofit sector thanks to its credible, authentic information presented in a way that can be understood by all audiences.